 Table of Contents

-- 1 What Kind of Buyer Are You?
+- 1. Cheapest Way to Buy Bitcoin: What Kind of Buyer Are You?

 - Community - Some buyers are really interested in cryptocurrency and blockchain technology.
 They want to be part of the crypto community.
 For these buyers, it will be important to buy Bitcoin in a place where they can mix with the Bitcoin community.
 This might be online or in-person.